 So, there you have the best wood for axe handles.
 Every wood on our list is unique in features and most suitable for making high-quality handles.

-In case you need a compact, easy-to-use axe handle just for camping or occasional use, sugar maple and birch will be more than enough.
+If you need a compact, easy-to-use axe handle just for camping or occasional use, sugar maple and birch will be more than enough.